cliffordp/tk-event-weather/readme.txt

 *Changelog DIFFs for all versions are available at <a href="http://plugins.trac.wordpress.org/browser/tk-event-weather/trunk" target="_blank">WordPress SVN</a>.*

 = Version 1.5 =
-* Fix - Detect when a Manual UTC Offset (like "UTC+10") is used instead of an IANA timezone name supported by the weather API and PHP (like "Australia/Brisbane").
-If a manual UTC offset is used, the shortcode will now result in an error.
-Previously, it would fallback to use the API's detected local timezone.
-This change was made to reduce confusion and the possibility of inconsistencies in some edge cases.
 * Enhancement - Added support for forecasting across multiple days.
 To avoid accidental excess usage of API credits (each day's weather costs 1 API credit), the maximum calendar days from a single shortcode is limited to 10 (customizable via the `tk_event_weather_multi_day_max_allowed_consecutive_days` filter).
 Multi-day forecasting can be fully disabled in the plugin settings.
 If disabled and you enter an Event End Time that is on a different day than the Event Start Time, the shortcode will result in an error.
+* Enhancement - Added a convenient link in the WP Admin Bar to edit the current URL in the Customizer, jumping right to TK Event Weather's settings panel.
+Removed the `tk_event_weather_customizer_link_to_core_section` filter, as it is irrelevant now.
 * Enhancement - Displays the name of each day before each day's output.
 The date format can be set in the plugin settings.
-* Enhancement - Added a convenient link in the WP Admin Bar to edit the current URL in the Customizer, jumping right to TK Event Weather's settings panel.
-Removed the `tk_event_weather_customizer_link_to_core_section` filter, as it is irrelevant now.
+Each day's name also has a title attribute (displayed on hover) summarizing the entire day's weather.
 * Enhancement - Added tk_event_weather_gmaps_geocode_request_uri_query_args filter to allow adding things like <a href="https://developers.google.com/maps/documentation/geocoding/intro#RegionCodes">Region Biasing</a>.
 * Tweak - Improved the Customizer UI by breaking out all the plugin options from a single section to multiple sections.
 * Tweak - Manually set the WP Customizer's password-type fields for API keys to disable autocomplete and password prompts.
 * Tweak - Removed tk_event_weather_darksky_units_default and tk_event_weather_darksky_exclude_default filters.
 Added tk_event_weather_dark_sky_request_uri_query_args filter.
+* Fix - Detect when a Manual UTC Offset (like "UTC+10") is used instead of an IANA timezone name supported by the weather API and PHP (like "Australia/Brisbane").
+If a manual UTC offset is used, the shortcode will now result in an error.
+Previously, it would fallback to use the API's detected local timezone.
+This change was made to reduce confusion and the possibility of inconsistencies in some edge cases.
 * Fix - Hourly Horizontal's scrolling CSS no longer affects the Hourly Vertical and Low-High displays.
 * Update Freemius SDK from v1.2.1.7.1 to v1.2.2.9